 The Hamilton Public Library will consult with members of the public and community stakeholders when considering or reviewing customer service practices, service delivery channels, types of services and new buildings or renovations to current buildings.
 Public meetings for the purpose of consultation will be advertised in advance, will be held in accessible locations and accessibility services will be provided when a request is received in advance of the meeting.
-Additionally, the Hamilton Public Library will have in place a procedure for receiving and responding to feedback about how it provides library services to persons with disabilities.
-Such feedback from a member of the public may be given by telephone, in person, in writing, in electronic format or through other accessible methods.
+HPL welcomes feedback about how it provides library services to persons with disabilities.
+This can be shared in person, in writing, by telephone or through our website.